Pirates vs. Mets Player Props Betting Odds

 |0

-- Andrew McCutchen has recorded 50 hits with seven doubles, eight home runs and 35 walks.
-He has driven in 23 runs with seven stolen bases.
+- Ke'Bryan Hayes has collected 62 hits with 15 doubles, five triples, four home runs and 15 walks.
+He has driven in 28 runs with seven stolen bases.

 |Opponent